-Build coalitions.
+6. Build coalitions.
 It's important to have a solid base of supporters that will get behind your cause.
 It might also help you to identify gaps or areas that you might not have considered regarding your issue, but will help to make your issue relevant to wider communities.
 When you seek to build coalitions, think of individuals, communities, groups, and organizations that might get behind your work.
 Who will be most effective?
 What groups are less important, and why?
 It's often faster to work together on policy change than to work alone.
-When you have a coalition, you effort, so make it count.
-Be direct on what change you want to see and why it's important.
+When you have a coalition, you can also identify things other groups are working on and find gaps you hadn't considered.